 Your credit score is a very important financial number and, before recently, you had to buy your score, either through MyFICO, one of the major credit bureaus, or a third party.

-You’ll see “free credit score offers” around the internet, but they most of them require you to enter your credit card number for a trial subscription to a credit monitoring service.
+You’ll see “free credit score offers” around the internet, but most of them require you to enter your credit card number for a trial subscription to a credit monitoring service.
 Forget to cancel your free trial and your credit card will get charged.

 Kenneth Lin, founder and CEO of Credit Karma, believed you should have access to your credit score absolutely free, without a credit card or tricky subscription cancellations.
 In March 2008, he made it happen.